Caleb9/camera-utility/README.md

 ## How to Use

-There are two sub commands to use: `copy` and `move`:
+There are three sub-commands to use:
+* `copy` and `move`
+* `check`

 ```
-Usage:
+Usage:                                                                      │
-  camera-utility [options] [command]
+  camera-utility [options] [command]                                        │
+                                                                            │

-Options:
+Options:                                                                    │
-  --version         Show version information
+  --version         Show version information                                │
-  -?, -h, --help    Show help and usage information
+  -?, -h, --help    Show help and usage information                         │
+                                                                            │

-Commands:
+Commands:                                                                   │
-  copy    Copy files
-  move    Move files
+  copy, cp <src-path> <dst-dir>    Copies suppported image and video files  │
+                                   to destination directory and renames     │
+                                   them by date recorded in EXIF metadata.  │
+  move, mv <src-path> <dst-dir>    Moves suppported image and video files   │
+                                   to destination directory and renames     │
+                                   them by date recorded in EXIF metadata.  │
+  c, check <src-paths>             Scans file or directory for supported    │
+                                   image and video files and checks if      │
+                                   EXIF metadata is present. [default: .]
 ```

-Both commands take the following options:
+Both `copy` and `move` commands take the following options:

 ```
-Options:
+Arguments:                                                                  │
-  -s, --src-path <src-path> (REQUIRED)    Path to a camera file (image or video) or a directory containing camera
+  <src-path>    Path to a camera file (image or video) or a directory       │
-                                          files.
-When a directory is specified, all sub-directories will be
+                containing camera files.
+When a directory is specified,     │
-                                          scanned as well.
+                all sub-directories will be scanned as well.                │
-  -d, --dst-dir <dst-dir> (REQUIRED)      Destination directory root path where files will be copied or moved
+  <dst-dir>     Destination directory root path where files will be copied  │
-                                          into auto-created sub-directories named after file creation date (e.g.
+                or moved into auto-created sub-directories named after      │
+                file creation date (e.g. 2019_08_22/), unless               │
-                                          2019_08_22/), unless --skip-date-subdir option is present.
+                --skip-date-subdir option is present.                       │
+                                                                            │
+Options:                                                                    │
-  -n, --dry-run                           If present, no actual files will be transferred.
-The output will
+  -n, --dry-run         If present, no actual files will be transferred.    │
-                                          contain information about source and destination paths.
+                        The output will contain information about source    │
+                        and destination paths.                              │
-  -k, --keep-going                        Try to continue operation when errors for individual files occur.
+  -k, --keep-going      Try to continue operation when errors for           │
+                        individual files occur.                             │
-  --skip-date-subdir                      Do not create date sub-directories in destination directory.
+  --skip-date-subdir    Do not create date sub-directories in destination   │
-  -?, -h, --help                          Show help and usage information
+                        directory.
 ```

-The `--src-path` and `--dst-dir` are the only required options. `--dry-run`, `--keep-going` and `--skip-date-subdir` can be added in any combination.
+The `<src-path>` and `<dst-dir>` are the only required arguments. `--dry-run`, `--keep-going` and `--skip-date-subdir` can be added in any combination.

-By default (if `--keep-going` is not used), the application will bail out on first error, e.g. if it cannot read file's EXIF metadata (this can happen for pictures taken with old phone for example).
+By default (when `--keep-going` is not used), the application will bail out on first error, e.g. if it cannot read file's EXIF metadata (this can happen for pictures taken with old phone for example).
 It will also **not overwrite any existing files**.